oKermorgant/simple_launch/README.md

 ### Call a service at launch

-This line runs a temporary client that wait for a service and calls it when available:
+This line runs a temporary client that waits for a service and calls it when available:

-`sl.service(server, request = None)` where
+`sl.call_service(server, request = None)` where

-- server is the path to some service
+- `server` is the path to some service
-- request is a dictionary representing the service request.
+- `request` is a dictionary representing the service request.
 If `None` or incomplete, will use the service request default values.

 If any request parameter is `__ns` it will be changed to the current namespace.

 The service type is deduced when it becomes available.

+### Setting parameters

+This line runs a temporary client that waits for a node and changes its parameters when available:

+`sl.set_parameters(node_name, parameters: dict = {})` where

+- `node_name` is the name of the node (possibly namespaced)
+- `parameters` is a dictionary of (name, value) parameters to be set

+This calls the `set_parameters` service of the node with the passed types.
+Possible errors may happen if the parameters do not exist or are of a different type.

 ### Robust types for parameters